mindsandthings/Obsidian_Repo/periodic/Daily reminders.md

 * don't suck up too much, ok?
 * participate more on indexers lists
 * keep an eye out for local indexers to network with
+* I would like to continue out conversations without suddenly dropping out in chat

 # Michael